c-stap/gpxtractor/README.md

 ```

 ### Python API

-Using `gpxtractor` in python is essentially a 2-step process: extraction and transformation.
+Using `gpxtractor` in python is essentially a 2-step process:
+- data extraction
+- data transformation.

 **Extraction**

-The simplest way to use the `gpxtractor` in python is to extract the data with `gpxtractor.extract_data()` which returns a gpxtractor.Activity instance.
+The simplest way to use the `gpxtractor` in python is to extract the data with `gpxtractor.extract_data()` which returns a `gpxtractor.Activity` instance.

 ```python
 import gpxtractor